MattCCC/fetchff/README.md

 ### Multiple API Endpoints

+#### `createApiFetcher()`

-`createApiFetcher()` is a powerful factory function for creating API fetchers with advanced features.
+It is a powerful factory function for creating API fetchers with advanced features.
 It provides a convenient way to configure and manage multiple API endpoints using a declarative approach.
 This function offers integration with retry mechanisms, error handling improvements, and all the other settings.
 Unlike traditional methods, `createApiFetcher()` allows you to set up and use API endpoints efficiently with minimal boilerplate code.

 #### Example